 The day started at a cafe downtown La Paz where we met our guide and fellow bikers.
 We were eight in total: us, an Australian couple, an English doctor, a German couple and an Austrian.
 Our guide, Steve, was from New Zealand and he had been doing this for some time.

-Death Road (formal name: the North Yungas Road) is a 64 km mostly downhill stretch of treacheries turns and 600-metre drops that connects La Paz with the Amazon rainforest in the north.
-Every year, 25,000 dare-devils cycle on it, and 200-300 of them gets killed from crashes or falling off the steep cliffs.
+Bolivia’s Death Road (formal name: the North Yungas Road) is a 64 km mostly downhill stretch of treacheries turns and 600-metre drops that connects La Paz with the Amazon rainforest in the north.
+Every year, 25,000 dare-devils cycle on it, and when the road was most used it claimed 200-300 deaths per year from crashes or falling off the steep cliffs.
 And yet, here I was, signing off my life.

 Steve got a weird look on his face and everyone else gasped as I spat it out through my teeth while coughing like crazy.
 With a mouth full of ethanol, I was already counting my blessings.